Wednesday, July 6, 2016

 Gender Inclusive Thinking and Reading

+I invented the gender inclusive pronouns "Hesh" and "Herm" very early in life, and discovered that they helped me think about a supernatural power in a sympathetic way that was impossible with the testosterone poisoned "He."
+Even trying to insert God in place of the male pronoun every time didn't work too well.
+The testosterone is frequently implied by context.
 By college I had learned to think of everyone as hesh rather than he or she even when it was important to tell the difference.
-It was the first step to radical humanism as once I began to think of people as hesh it was hard to create differences along any lines since the major pervasive division on gender
+It was the first step to radical humanism as once I began to think of people as hesh it was hard to create differences along any lines since the major pervasive division on gender lines carried over from the patriarchal social system we inherited from God was obliterated in my mind.
+When you can't even think in gender terms, differentiation on other human variables is nearly impossible.
+Try thinking about that "other" person without gender and note what it does to your mind.

 For the record, I was a strictly heterosexual male as interested in the hormonal needs only satisfied by a heterosexual female as anybody else.
 But thinking of a woman as hesh in spite of the obvious delightful differences did change the way I related to women from the first contact in class or on the street to very intense relationships.
 Even my parenting partner was early on a partner with benefits rather than a sexual person.